Semi-infinite orbits in affine flag varieties and homology of affine Springer fibers: Combinatorics of affine Weyl groups

-(d) The set of quasi-admissible (resp. admissible) tuples in $V^{\C{C}}$ (resp. $\La^{\C{C}}$) is an ordered group (resp. an ordered monoid) with respect to the coordinate wise addition in $V$ (resp. $\La$).
-Moreover, the identification of (b) identifies this group with $\B{C}^{\Psi}$ (resp. $\B{Z}^{\psi}$).
+(e) The set of quasi-admissible (resp. admissible) tuples in $V^{\C{C}}$ (resp. $\La^{\C{C}}$) is an ordered group (resp. an ordered monoid) with respect to the coordinatewise addition in $V$ (resp. $\La$).
+Moreover, the identification of part~(b) identifies this group with $\B{R}^{\Psi}$ (resp. $\B{Z}^{\Psi}$).